Fine-tuning SmolVLA Model

 pip install flash-attn --no-build-isolation

-# Install Weights & Biases (for experiment tracking)
+# Install Weights & Biases (for experiment tracking; optional)

 pip install wandb